MicrosoftDocs/architecture-center/docs/aws-professional/storage.md

 - [Queue storage](/azure/storage/queues/storage-quickstart-queues-nodejs?tabs=passwordless%2Croles-azure-portal%2Cenvironment-variable-windows%2Csign-in-azure-cli) provides messaging for workflow processing and for communication between components of cloud services.

-- [File storage](/azure/storage/files/storage-java-how-to-use-file-storage) offers shared storage for applications using the standard Server Message Block (SMB) or Network File System (NFS)protocol.
-File storage is used in a similar manner to EFS or FSX for Windows File Server.
+- [File storage](/azure/storage/files/storage-java-how-to-use-file-storage) provides shared storage for applications.
+It uses the standard Server Message Block (SMB) or Network File System (NFS) protocol.
+File storage is used in a way that's similar to how EFS or FSx for Windows File Server are used.

-Azure also offers additional managed file systems including Azure Managed Lustre, Azure NetApp Files, and Azure Native Qumulo.
-See the [storage components](../../includes/aws/storage.md) page for a more direct compairon.
+Azure also provides other managed file systems, including Azure Managed Lustre, Azure NetApp Files, and Azure Native Qumulo.
+See [storage components](../../includes/aws/storage.md) for a more direct comparison.

 ## Glacier and Azure Storage